-In the interest of personal privacy for our teachers, we request that you arrange appointments with them by calling the office or via email.
+In the interest of personal privacy for our teachers, we request that you arrange appointments with them via email.
 Please do not call the teacher's personal phone number.
 The telephone in the school is for business purposes only.
 For this reason, children will not be permitted to use the telephone unless there is an emergency.